danvega/graphql-store/README.md

 # WaffleCorp e-commerce Store

 This repo contains the demo code for my talk "Getting Started with Spring for GraphQL".
-This project is built with Spring Boot 3.2 M1 and the following dependencies:
+This project is built with Spring Boot 3.3.3 and the following dependencies:

 - Spring Web
 - Spring for GraphQL
 - Spring Data JPA
-- Spring Security
 - Spring Boot Docker Compose
 - PostgreSQL
 - Spring Boot Actuator
+- Spring Security (Optional)
 - More...

 ## Running the application